+You’ve likely heard of tetrahydrocannabinol (THC) and know that it’s the psychoactive compound in marijuana.
+Likewise, you may have recently heard about the health benefits of cannabidiol (CBD) — the non-psychoactive chemical compound found in the marijuana plant.
+Did you know the possibilities of marijuana as a medicine go beyond THC and CBD?
 You can find at least 85 cannabinoids in the cannabis plant that interact with specific receptors in your body to provide health benefits.
-One of these cannabinoids is called cannabidivarin (CBDV).
+One of these cannabinoids is called cannabidivarin.

 Like CBD, CBDV doesn’t cause any psychoactive effects.
-This means it doesn’t make you feel “high” or cause hallucinations.
+In other words, it doesn’t make you feel “high” or cause hallucinations.
 Patients who don’t want to experience any mental impairment when they use their medication can take advantage of CBDV’s benefits without worry.

 THC has a counterpart called THCV, and the two cannabinoids have a relationship like the one CBDV and CBD have.
 But, while THCV and THC have very distinct effects, CBDV and CBD are much more similar.